As an affiliate, we earn from qualifying purchases made on our website.

 Other than that and the price, both the Stroke Lab and Spider were pretty similar.
 The weight and balance were perfect, the grip was solid, and the ball rolled smoothly on the green.

 Again, there are a number of designs to pick from but not all are toe-balanced.
-I prefer mallet putters over blade putters, but the most popular Huntington Beach putter is the traditional blade design.
+I prefer mallet putters over blade putters, but the most popular Infinite putter is the traditional blade design.

 Taylormade Spider FCG